YavinOwens/Data-Quality-Review-System-GenAi/interactive-architecture-document-c4.md

 ## 9. Notebook and MLflow Monitoring

-MLflow supports GenAI tracing, evaluation, and human feedback workflows, while notebook-first patterns can be used to instrument traces, inspect runs, and analyse quality drift [web:34][web:36][web:41][web:47].
+MLflow supports GenAI tracing, evaluation, and human feedback workflows, while notebook-first patterns can be used to instrument traces, inspect runs, and analyse quality drift.

 ### Notebook Uses
 - trace exploration,